Post-Hoc Reasoning in Chain of Thought: Decoding and Steering Pre-Committed Answers: Methods

 \subsection{Probing for Pre-Computed Answers}

 To determine if the final answer is linearly decodable pre-CoT (\textbf{H1}), we construct difference-of-means probes on the training set to predict the model's final answer from its activations before generating reasoning~\citep{marks2024geometrytruthemergentlinear}.
 Let $t_0$ denote the last pre-CoT token in the prompt (the colon in ``Let's think step by step:''), and let $\mathbf{x}^{(\ell)}_{i,t_0}$ be the residual stream activation at layer $\ell$ and position $t_0$ for training example $i$.
-We partition training examples by their final answer $c\in\{\text{yes},\text{no}\}$ and compute
+We partition training examples by their final answer $c\in\{\text{yes},\text{no}\}$; because the assignment of contents to the ``(A)''/``(B)'' options is randomized per example (\S~\ref{sec:methods-models-datasets}), each parsed output is mapped back to its semantic label, so probe classes reflect the semantic answer rather than the option letter.
+We compute

 For a held-out test example $j$, we compute the cosine similarity score